jgsoltes/Hyperellipsoid-Density-Sampling/README.md

-Support for this repository and HDS source code have moved to github.com/jgsoltes/hdim-opt.
+Support for this repository and HDS source code has moved to github.com/jgsoltes/hdim-opt.